StasOkhrym/Wikiracer/README.md

 #### Notes:

 - WikirRacer class implemented in `wikiracing.py`
-- Required queries are written in `queries.py`
+- Required queries are written in `queries.py` using SQLAlchemy and raw SQL in `queries.sql`
-- When you run tests for the first time it may be slow because will DB is empty